kwokcb/ShadingLanguageX/language-spec/LanguageSpecification_v0_3-beta.md

 due to changes to the official MaterialX documentation.

 # Data Types

-Data types match the ones found in the MaterialX [specification](https://github.com/AcademySoftwareFoundation/MaterialX/blob/main/documents/Specification/MaterialX.Specification.md#materialx-data-types), with the expection of arrays, matrices, volumeshader and lightshader.
+Supported data types match the ones found in the MaterialX [specification](https://github.com/AcademySoftwareFoundation/MaterialX/blob/main/documents/Specification/MaterialX.Specification.md#materialx-data-types), with the exception of arrays, matrices, volumeshader and lightshader.

 ## Supported Data Types